 Important documents are stored in cabinets that can only be accessed by pre-authorized individuals.
 The office is equipped with surveillance cameras and their footage is monitored periodically by authorized individuals.
 Fire alarms and water sprinklers are in place to detect and mitigate damage in the unlikely event of a fire.
-Regular fire drills are also conducted by the premises management team to educate employees about emergency evacuation procedures.
 A policy has been implemented to approve and regulate visitor access to the building.
 The office is provided with 24x7 power supply, supported by an alternative uninterrupted power supply system to ensure smooth functioning in the event of power failure.

 KTern hosts its application and data in industry-leading Google Cloud Platform, whose data centers have been thoroughly tested for security, availability and business continuity.
-For more details, please read the GCP Whitepaper, Azure DevOps Security Policy and the AWS Security Whitepaper.
+For more details, please read the GCP Whitepaper, GCP Trust & Security and the Forrester Report on Data Security Portfolio Vendors.